tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

 I created a container named `dbeapp` with two directories:

 * `inputCSV`: I uploaded `12` CSV files
-* `outputJoinedCSV`: I will this after joining all files.
+* `outputJoinedCSV`: I will use this after joining all files.

 How to create a storage account with a container.
 Example in [Azure Analysis Services](deploy-powerbi-model-azure-analysis-services)